A roadmap for building Turbo Native apps

 My first step starts before I even open Xcode or Android Studio.

 First up is making sure there are enough mobile-friendly web screens built.
-At its core, Turbo Native renders web content in native chrome.
-So having a good sampling of screens already complete will kick start our Turbo Native development.
+At its core, Hotwire Native renders web content in native chrome.
+So having a good sampling of screens already complete will kick start our Hotwire Native development.

 At a minimum, you’ll want mobile-friendly screens for at least three static pages and one form flow.
 The static screens ensure that the core navigation between pages works correctly.
 And the form pushes your hybrid apps to present and dismiss modals.
 Both are key to making our hybrid app feel like a native one.